kontena/kontena/docs/getting-started/installing/aws-ec2.md

   --region eu-west-1
 ```

-After Kontena Master has provisioned you will be automatically authenticated as the Master administrator and the default grid 'test' is set as the current grid.
+After Kontena Master has provisioned you will be automatically authenticated as the Kontena Master internal administrator and the default grid 'test' is set as the current grid.

 ## Installing Kontena Nodes